onap/vnfrqts-requirements/docs/Chapter7.rst

 **Ansible Client Requirements**

-* R-32217 The VNF **MUST** have routable FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a VNF on which playbooks will be executed.
+* R-32217 The xNF **MUST** have routable FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a xNF on which playbooks will be executed.
 ONAP will initiate requests to the Ansible Server for invocation of playbooks against these end points [3]_.
-* R-54373 The VNF **MUST** have Python >= 2.7 on the endpoint VM(s) of a VNF on which an Ansible playbook will be executed.
+* R-54373 The xNF **MUST** have Python >= 2.7 on the endpoint VM(s) of a xNF on which an Ansible playbook will be executed.
-* R-35401 The VNF **MUST** support SSH and allow SSH access to the Ansible server for the endpoint VM(s) and comply with the  Network Cloud Service Provider guidelines for authentication and access.
+* R-35401 The xNF **MUST** support SSH and allow SSH access to the Ansible server for the endpoint VM(s) and comply with the  Network Cloud Service Provider guidelines for authentication and access.
 * R-82018 The VNF **SHOULD** load the SSH key onto VNF VM(s) as part of instantiation.
 This will allow the Ansible Server to authenticate to perform post-instantiation configuration without manual intervention and without requiring specific VNF login IDs and passwords.

  CAUTION: For VNFs configured using Ansible, to eliminate the need for manual steps, post-instantiation and pre-configuration, to upload of SSH keys, SSH keys loaded during (heat) instantiation shall be preserved and not removed by (heat) embedded scripts.